adbowman3/cpp-hpc-matrix-mul/README.md

 A minimal C++ matrix multiplication project that demonstrates:
 - A clear serial baseline
-- A parallelversion using OpenMP
+- A parallel version using OpenMP

 ## Steps

 - `main.cpp` implements a basic NxN matrix multiply.
-- Next:

 ## Build
 ### Serial